shabnamshirdel/Dimentia-Machine-Learning/README.md

-# Machine Learning for Dementia Prediction
+# Machine Learning for Dementia
 Prediction of Dementia using Machine Learning and Python